-But remember, you only pay capital gains tax on profit over £12,300, so unless your scooter was carved from gold, don’t worry too much!
+But remember, you only pay capital gains tax on profit over £3,000 (in the 24/25 tax year), so unless your scooter is carved from gold, don’t worry too much!

 We hope we’ve done a decent job at thoroughly answering one of our most commonly asked questions –Is selling a car taxable income UK?
 But we get it’s not always that simple!